-If your marks on the LET or LPI are not high enough to allow you to take a first-semester English course or other course that requires the LET or LPI, you may upgrade your skills through one of the following courses:
+If your marks on the LET or LPI do not meet the prerequisite requirements for a first-semester English course or other course that requires the LET or LPI, you may upgrade your skills through one of the following courses:

-- ENGL 1107 and 1108 are upgrading courses in grammar and composition for students of English as a Second Language.
+- ENGL 1107 and 1108: Upgrading courses in grammar and composition for students with English as a second language.
 If you wish to take these courses, you must score a level 2 on the LET or LPI minimum 24 on essay.

 - You must bring your most recent relevant transcript(s) with you to the testing and advising session.

-- Results of the MDT will be automatically transferred to your file if you have provided your Langara Identification Number on the MDT application form.
+- Results of the MDT will be automatically transferred to your file if you have provided your Langara ID number on the MDT application form.

-- Langara students may access results, using their Langara ID Number and PIN, by logging into myLangara, usually within two days after the test date.
+- Langara students may access results by logging into the Student Information System using their Langara ID number and PIN, usually within two days after the test date.